Awarding extra efforts

 Award

-If you want your poster to be considered for the Best Poster Award, please send a digital version (PDF or PowerPoint) to the PhD Platform by 28 May 2025.
-Our intranet has more information.
+If you want your poster to be considered for the Best Poster Award, please send a digital version (PDF or PowerPoint) to the PhD Platform before 28 May 2026.
+Our intranet contains more information.

 Print your poster

 If you are participating with a poster, please send your poster (A0 format) to the Copyshop at postprint-cf [at] ru.nl, and they will print it for you.
 After one or two days, you may collect it free from the Copyshop on campus.
-To ensure your poster is ready on time, we recommend visiting the Copyshop as early as possible, preferably between 2nd and 10th June.
-When printing, please use the BSI logo or poster template, which can be found on our website, and inform the Copyshop that you are printing for BSI Day 2025.
+To ensure your poster is ready on time, we recommend visiting the Copyshop as early as possible, preferably between 1-9 June.
+When printing, please use the BSI logo or poster template available on our website, and inform the Copyshop that you are printing for BSI Day 2026.

 Location posters

-On 12th June, please bring your poster to the BSI Day and display it on one of the poster boards (room MM 01.630, 1.640 or in the corner of Grandcafe De Iris) before the programme starts.
+On 11th June, please bring your poster to the BSI Day and display it on one of the poster boards (the location will be announced later) before the programme starts.